Zidovudine, ZDV injection

 low blood counts, like low white cell, platelet, or red cell counts

-an unusual or allergic reaction to zidovudine, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to zidovudine, latex, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant